Fishing at Paddock Wood

 Nearest postcode: TN12 5HN

-This fishery is situated in a working quarry controlled and run by J. Clubb Lid.
+This fishery is situated in a working quarry, previously controlled and run by J. Clubb Ltd, and now under new ownership.

 The site very big and there are long walks from the designated car park to the waters, so travelling light is advised.

 The loss of a loaned key, or fishing without a key and being locked in the car park will incur a charge.

 As the site is a working quarry it is governed by the Mine & Quarry Act. and the quarry manager has the final say.